hannelorelongin/FoldFirstAskLater/README.md

                                  results tsv file is generated
   ```

+## Output

+* The primary outputs are:
+  * `foldfirst_3di.fasta` containing the 3Di sequences for each CDS
+  * `foldfirst_phold_per_cds_predictions.tsv` containing detailed annotation information on every CDS as obtained by Phold
+  * `foldfirst_phold_all_cds_functions.tsv` containing counts per contig of CDS in each PHROGs category, VFDB, CARD, ACRDB and Defensefinder databases as obtained by Phold (similar to the `pharokka_cds_functions.tsv` from Pharokka)
+  * `foldfirst_phold.gbk`, which contains a GenBank format file including the annotations obtained by Phold, and keeps any other genomic features (tRNA, CRISPR repeats, tmRNAs) included from the `pharokka` Genbank input file if provided
+  * `pdb_database_hits.tsv`, which contains all FoldSeek hits against the PDB database for each CDS, supplemented by the corresponding protein annotations
+  * `af50m_database_hits.tsv`, which contains all FoldSeek hits against the AlphaFold database for each CDS, supplemented by the corresponding protein annotations

 ## Acknowledgements

 In Fold First, Ask Later, we adapted and extended functionality and documentation from: